minagawah/face-detection-sample/README.md

 I really mean it.
 Compare to
-[the mess I made last year](https://github.com/minagawah/react-proppy-deckgl-sample), and notice how the codes become clean.
+[the mess I made last year](https://github.com/minagawah/react-proppy-deckgl-sample), and notice how the codes have become cleaner!
 I mean, honestly.
 I am so glad to be born into this right moment....